jnozzi/cocoadev.com/markdown/SignalSafety.md

 write x back into memory

 If the signal handler is invoked while the main function is in the middle of this update process, an increment will be lost.
 Worse, the read and write of     x is not guaranteed to be atomic (for that we would need to use     sig_atomic_t).
 Let's try to fix this by adding a simple lock.
-We'll assume that we have a     General/TestAndSet function which atomically sets a variable to 1 and returns its old value.
+We'll assume that we have a     TestAndSet function which atomically sets a variable to 1 and returns its old value.
 Then we write our new program like this:

 volatile sig_atomic_t lock = 0;
 volatile int x = 0;

 void handler(int signal) {
-    while(General/TestAndSet(&lock)) ;
+    while(TestAndSet(&lock)) ;
     x++;
     lock = 0;
 }